 Oh, man.
 How I wish.

-Silicon Valley has everyone talking a great deal about culture but do we really know what we’re talking about?… Continue reading →
+Silicon Valley has everyone talking a great deal about culture but do we really know what we’re … Continue reading →

 I started this blog 4 years ago as a way for me to record my thoughts.
 25 thousand hits later, there’s a hint of melancholy as I’m finally parting ways with it — or WordPress to be perfectly accurate.
 There was a time when you felt like everyone else was on WordPress (emphasis on “was”).
-Although, I just felt like whenever I log onto WordPress, I always get lost into its different components and entirely miss the point of writing.
-With Medium, there’s just more focus on [just] writing.… Continue reading →
+Although, I just felt like whenever I log onto WordPress, I always get lost into its different components and entirely miss the point of writing. … Continue reading →

 I love building things.